 I saw a chart recently of a famous golfer and the winnings he had earned over the past ten years or so.
-And it wasn’t a nice, smooth line.
-It didn’t gradually rise, and rise, and rise, and rise.
+It wasn’t a nice, smooth line.
+It didn’t gradually rise and rise and rise.
 It had its ups and downs.
 It was largely an affair of his body: His body had its ups and downs.

 When you think about the fact that the mind is a lot more complex than the body, then it should come as no surprise that when we meditate there will be lots of ups and downs, too.
 There’s not going to be a smooth progress from Monday to Tuesday to Wednesday to Thursday, just up, and up, and up, all the time.

-And so when things go down, you have to learn to give yourself a pep talk to remind yourself: “I can do this.”
+So when things go down, you have to learn to give yourself a pep talk to remind yourself: “I can do this.”
 Then any thought that comes into the mind that says, “I’ve had enough of this, I can’t take it anymore,” you have to ask yourself, “Okay, are you ready to take another eon or two of suffering?”
-Because if you don’t work on the mind now, there’s no guarantee that you’ll have chances on into the future.
-Here you’ve got the opportunity right here, right now, to work on the mind.
-And even though there may be some setbacks, that’s par for the course.
+If you don’t work on the mind now, there’s no guarantee that you’ll have chances on into the future.
+You’ve got the opportunity right here, right now, to work on the mind.
+Even though there may be some setbacks, that’s par for the course.